Historic homes and local businesses fill Claytown, a former mining hub

 Dingeman and Romanowski parks support active athletic lifestyles

-Claytown also offers its residents plenty of spaces for outdoor recreation, including Romanowski Park, whose six soccer fields, three basketball courts, and other sports facilities invite sporty types to get their game on.
+Claytown also offers its residents plenty of spaces for outdoor recreation, including Romanowski Park, with six soccer fields, three basketball courts and several other athletic fields.
 Dingeman Park, which sits beside the local elementary school, includes wide open spaces for field sports.

 Diversity and athletics are important at nearby schools